The OSUCCC – James offers comprehensive screening for people at high risk for lung cancer. High-risk individuals include:

-A thoracentesis removes fluid from the space between the lungs and the interior chest wall, which is called the pleural space.
+A thoracentesis removes fluid from the space between the lungs and the interior chest wall, which is called the pleural space, in cases where fluid is observed there on scans.
 The procedure involves placing a needle into the back of a patient’s chest wall through to the pleural space and collecting fluid, which then gets sent to the laboratory for analysis.
 When a patient has a lung disease, the space can fill with fluid and cause shortness of breath.
 Analyzing fluid from this space can help diagnose lung cancer.

 In a thoracoscopy, a physician uses an endoscope (a small, flexible tube with a tiny camera on the end) to visually examine the lungs, pleura and mediastinum.
 The surgeon also can use the endoscope to remove a small sample of tissue for biopsy.
 Patients usually have general anesthesia for this procedure.